How the Renters’ Rights Act Affects Cheltenham House Shares

 Best areas for students near Francis Close Hall

-If you are studying at the University of Gloucestershire’s Francis Close Hall (FCH) campus, the “holy grail” of student living is finding a spot where you can roll out of bed 10 minutes before a lecture and still arrive early.
+If you are looking for student houses near Francis Close Hall (FCH), the ‘holy grail’ of student living is finding a spot where you can roll out of bed 10 minutes before a lecture and still arrive early.

 We know that for FCH students, every minute of sleep counts.
 That is why our portfolio is focused on the best streets in St. Paul’s and the surrounding area.